TheRushingWookie/OnionOrNot/readme.md

 To get the onion articles, it uses feedburner.

-It is setup as a heroku app.
+It is setup as a heroku app